HalcyonPress/MastersClass/README.md

 # Everyday Fitness

-This Everyday Manual discusses basic fitness concepts and practice that most people can easily learn and adopt in their everyday life.
-Everyday Fitness is about getting the most out of a minimal fitness practice.
+This Everyday Manual discusses basic fitness concepts and practice that most people can easily adopt to improve basic fitness and quality of life.

+## Body, mind, and spirit

+Our goal is, broadly, "improved quality of life through incremental physical improvement".
+"Quality of life" is ultimately determined more by mental and spiritual well-being